zioproto/istio-aks-example/istio-on-aks-with-front-door/README.md

-# Running Istio on AKS
+# Running Istio on AKS exposing the istio-ingressgateway with Azure Front Door and Private Link

 The goal is to look at Istio installation and operation on Azure Kubernetes Service.
+This is a variation of the [Istio on AKS](https://github.com/zioproto/istio-aks-example/tree/main/istio-on-aks) example that includes the use of Azure Front Door and Private Link.

 Istio is a service mesh that helps you to encrypt, route, and observe traffic in your Kubernetes cluster.
 Istio uses Envoy, an HTTP proxy implementation